unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

-## Route Handlers
+## Route handlers

-Route Handlers are similar to [Dynamic Entrypoint Functions](#dynamic-entrypoint-functions), but they are represented with an interface.
+Route handlers are similar to [Dynamic Entrypoint Functions](#dynamic-entrypoint-functions), but they are represented with an interface.
 In contrast to a Dynamic Entrypoint Function, which only take a UIX Context as a parameter, the `getRoute` method of a Route Handlers additionally takes the remaining route as an argument.

 ```typescript